abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 - `line-height` is a term to control **Leading (pronounced ledding)**

-  - it is a term typographers use for the vertical space between lines of text.
+  - it is a term typographers use for the **vertical space between lines of text**, and doesn't affect the font-size
   - In a typeface, the part of a letter that drops beneath the baseline is called a **descender**, while the highest point of a letter is called the **ascender**.
 Leading is measured from the bottom of the descender on one line to the top of the ascender on the next.
     ![leading](./img/leading.png)
   - Increasing the line-height makes the vertical gap between lines of text larger.
-  - if we didn't use a unit then it's relevant to the **font size**
+  - if we didn't use a unit then it's relevant to the current **font size**

 - `letter/word-spacing` : **Kerning** is the term typographers use for the space between each letter.
 You can control the space between each letter with the letter-spacing property.
   - When you specify a value for these properties, it should be given in **em**